Potterton Boiler Guide: Should You Get a Potterton or a Worcester Bosch?

-The problem is, not all installs are that simple.
+The problem is, not all boiler installs are that simple.
 If you’ve got an oil, gas, LPG or electric boiler, have an extremely large property or home, or need a compact appliance like a combi boiler, you’ll need to get your property spec’d to get the most suitable boiler.

 We’ve mentioned a few times just how important boiler warranty is.
 Compare prices on a boiler with 2 years, over one with 5 years, and you’ll be able to save a tantalising £100, £200 or more.

-But, warranties are set by manufacturers for a reason.
-There’s a good chance after the warranty expires, that’s the most likely time the boiler will start failing — that’s just how the boilers are designed.
+But, boiler warranties are set by manufacturers for a reason.
+There’s a good chance after the boiler warranty expires, that’s the most likely time the performance of the boiler will start failing — that’s just how the boilers are designed.
 After all, no boiler manufacturer is going to set a 5, 7 or 10 year warranty, knowing they’ll have to fork out hundreds of pounds on repairs during this time.

 As the cost of a new Potterton boiler only makes up around 40-50% of the overall installation cost, it makes sense to fork out a little extra, to get one with a long warranty; 5 years as a minimum.
 And, if there’s an option to extend the boiler’s warranty, that’s something that’s worthwhile investigating too.